WRITE TO US

 Nimalung Tshechu is an annual festival held at Nimalung Monastery in Bumthang district.
 It showcases traditional mask dances, religious ceremonies, and cultural events that attract both locals and visitors.
 Nimalung Tshechu is a time for spiritual reflection and community bonding, with participants donning elaborate costumes and masks to depict mythical beings and historical figures.
 The festival promotes cultural preservation and fosters a sense of unity among the people of Bhutan, offering enriching experiences for travellers on a Bhutan package tour from Delhi.

 Nestled hidden in the lap of Himalayas, Bhutan boasts a diverse landscape and experiences distinct seasonal changes, each with its own allure and charm.
 From vibrant springs adorned with full bloom of rhododendron, primulas, cherry to tranquil autumns painted with hues of gold and red, Bhutan's natural beauty shines through year-round, making it a destination worth visiting at any time.
-Let's delve deeper into the nuances of each season to help you decide the ideal time to book your Bhutan tour package from Delhi.
+Let's delve deeper into the nuances of each season to help you decide the ideal time to book your Bhutan tour packages from Delhi.

 Spring, spanning from March to May, blankets Bhutan in a tapestry of vibrant colours as valleys come alive with blooming flowers, including wild rhododendrons, primulas, cherry and apricot blossom.
 With pleasant temperatures, this season is perfect for embarking on hiking adventures along the numerous trails and passes scattered across Bhutan.
 So, if you really want to experience Bhutan, don’t think twice.
 Book your Bhutan package from Delhi between March to May.
 In India where there will be scorching heat in April & May, Bhutan is cool, pleasant and relaxing.